British Virgin Islands: Geography

 The British Virgin Islands comprise around 60 tropical Caribbean islands, ranging in size from the largest, Tortola, being 20 km long and 5 km wide, to tiny uninhabited islets, altogether about 150 km2 in extent.
 They are located in the Virgin Islands archipelago, a few miles east of the US Virgin Islands, and about 95 km from the Puerto Rican mainland.
 About 150 km east south-east lies Anguilla.
 The North Atlantic Ocean lies to the east of the islands, and the Caribbean Sea lies to the west.
 Most of the islands are volcanic in origin and have a hilly, rugged terrain.
 The highest point is Mount Sage on Tortola at 521m.
 Anegada is geologically distinct from the rest of the group, being a flat island composed of limestone and coral.
 The British Virgin Islands contain the Leeward Islands moist forests and Leeward Islands xeric scrub terrestrial ecoregions.
+In the British Virgin Islands forest cover is around 24% of the total land area, equivalent to 3,620 hectares (ha) of forest in 2020, down from 3,710 hectares (ha) in 1990.

 Climate

-The British Virgin Islands have a tropical rainforest climate, moderated by trade winds.
+The British Virgin Islands have a tropical savanna climate, moderated by trade winds.
 Temperatures vary little throughout the year.
 In the capital, Road Town, typical daily maxima are around 32 °C in the summer and 29 °C in the winter.
 Typical daily minima are around 26 °C in the summer and 23 °C in the winter.
 Rainfall averages about 1150 mm per year, higher in the hills and lower on the coast.
 Rainfall can be quite variable, but the wettest months on average are September to November and the driest months on average are February and March.